heroku-examples/heroku-dotnet-notepad/README.md

 ## Deploy

-You can deploy this applicaiton without Postgres and Redis configured and it will use an in-memory service for SignalR and SQLite for storage.
+You can deploy this application without Postgres and Redis configured and it will use an in-memory service for SignalR and SQLite for storage.
 Click the Deploy to Heroku button or follow the commands below.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy)